Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 Apple Intelligence understands your personal context and suggests concepts relevant to your conversations within Messages.

-It is also possible for users to add people to the images they are creating.
+It is also possible to add people to the images you are creating.

 Image Playground allows you to easily enjoy creating images not only in Apple's native apps such as Keynote, Pages, and Freeboard, but also in dedicated Image Playground apps.

-In addition, an Image Playground API will be released to allow third-party apps and social networking apps to easily use the same function.
+In addition, an Image Playground API will be released to allow third-party apps and social networking apps to easily use this feature.

 Image Wand, a new tool in the Notes app, also uses Apple Intelligence.

-The image is automatically generated after recognizing the sketch and any text written nearby.
+The image is automatically generated after recognizing the sketch and surrounding text.

 Apple Intelligence will also be applied to the Photos app.

-When editing a photo, you can simply highlight and remove any unwanted parts.
+When editing a photo, you can simply circle and remove any unwanted parts.

 You can also search for photos and videos by entering text.